 - Back to School Night – Mid September

-- Middle School Science Fair – January (Held every 2 years, the next one will take place in January 2019)
+- Middle School Science Fair – January (Held every 2 years)

 - Winter Lottery – January (For kindergarten only)